shanshw/LogConfigLocalizer/README.md

 To make use of it, please refer to [README](https://github.com/shanshw/LogConfigLocalizer/blob/main/src/localizer/README.md) in src/localizer.

 # Reproduction
+For the experimental results, please refer to the [benchmark](benchmark/README.md).

 To reporduce the results in the paper, please refer to [README](ttps://github.com/shanshw/LogConfigLocalizer/blob/main/src/scripts/README.md) in src/scripts.